Timeline of the Deepwater Horizon oil spill (May 2010)

 Following is a Timeline of the Deepwater Horizon oil spill for May 2010.

 May

 May 1–5

 Cofferdam containment dome under construction at Wild Well Control in Port Fourchon, Louisiana on April 26.
-Wild Well has built all of the containment devices used in the spill to date.

 "Top Hat" being deployed on May 11.

 Q4000 in back right and the Discoverer Enterprise in the foreground on May 26 during the failed top kill procedure.
 The Q4000 is directly over the blowout preventer.

 Lafourche Parish, Louisiana President Charlotte Randolf and President Obama inspect tarballs on Port Fourchon, Louisiana beach on May 28.